-Clients Served: the ongoing caseload of qualified adults to be served under this agreement is 76.
+Clients Served: the ongoing caseload of qualified adults to be served under this agreement is 74 for AACT services and up to 5 for outpatient Services (i.e., only Medication Services) who are in transition to Behavioral Health.

-1) List of Services/Authorization responsibilities
+1. List of Services/Authorization responsibilities